-I wasn’t planning to write a full blog post on Coconut Pie Dough.
+I wasn't planning to write a full blog post on Coconut Pie Dough.
 I shared it in my Raspberry Lime Coconut Galette recipe and most recently in my Pineapple Lime Coconut Hand Pies.
 The more I make it, the more I realize that this Coconut Pie Dough has legs.
-It can stand on it’s own as a full blown recipe and you should be able to use it however you damn well please.
+It can stand on its own as a full blown recipe and you should be able to use it however you dang well please.

 Sometimes I spice it up by mixing ground pepper in to the crust, like in my Raspberry Rhubarb Pink Peppercorn Hand Pies.
 Or I’ll give the crust an extra luxurious tender tang by incorporating cream cheese into the Cherry Hand Pies with Cream Cheese Crust.
 Let us not forget about my all ride or die recipe, my Apple Cheddar Pie with cheddar cheese baked right into that crust.
 It’s my favorite recipe of all time, ever.
 My point is, when you have a solid base, you can build up from there.

-The changes from my All Butter Vodka Pie Dough to create this Coconut Pie Dough are minimal.
-I just sub in 1/2 cup of finely shredded coconut for flour and use a little less vodka.
+I just sub in ½ cup of finely shredded coconut for flour and use a little less vodka.
 Simple as can be.
 The coconut gives the dough some serious character and adds a special something to the basic buttery dough.
 I will say, it can make the dough a little tougher to work with, but this pie dough is forgiving.
-Plus pies, hand pies and galettes are supposed to be rustic, that’s how you know they are good.
+Plus pies, hand pies and galettes are supposed to be rustic, that's how you know they are good.

 - Taste: the shredded coconut adds a nutty, natural sweetness to the dough.
 This gives it a little more character and personality.